Trade directory · Lewiston metro · Maine

 Insurance Minimums

-Maine requires minimum $100,000 general liability insurance.
-Workers compensation required if employing others.
-Many municipalities and customers require $500,000+ coverage.
+Maine requires minimum $100,000 general liability insurance for electrical contractors.
+Workers compensation mandatory if employing others.
+Many municipalities and commercial clients require $1 million liability coverage.

 § C · Path to license